masgeek/r-requests-downloader/README.md

 ## Setup

-Sensitive information such as passwords are stored in an environment file `.env` refer to ther `.env.example` for required variable names
+Sensitive information such as passwords are stored in an environment file `.env` refer to the `.env.example` for required variable names

+rename the  `.env.example` refer to the `.env`

 ## License